The Tournament of Champions kicks off the PGA Tour action in 2020 when it takes place at Kapalua in Hawaii from January 2-5.

 Xander Schauffele is the defending champion of the event, which sees the winners of PGA Tour events from the previous calendar year usher in the new year by going head-to-head.

 The Tournament of Champions was first held in 1953 and has always started the golf action at the beginning of each year.
 It previously started each PGA Tour season before the schedule was changed to run from October to September each year in 2013.

 Now the Tournament of Champions begins the calendar year and is restricted to only those golfers who won a tournament on the PGA Tour the previous year.

 It has been won by some of golf’s biggest names with Jack Nicklaus the most successful with five victories.
-The names of Arnold Palmer, Gary Player, Tom Watson, Phil Mickelson, Tiger Woods, Dustin Johnson and Jordan Spieth are also on the roll of honour.
+The names of Arnold Palmer, Gary Player, Tom Watson, Phil Mickelson, Tiger Woods, Dustin Johnson, Jordan Spieth and Justin Thomas are also on the roll of honour.

 The Tournament of Champions has been held at the Plantation Course at Kapalua Resort on the island Maui in Hawaii since 1999.
 Previously it was staged in Las Vegas, Nevada, and Carlsbad, California.

 Sitting in the West Maui Mountains, the Plantation Course is a par-73 measuring 7,452 yards favoured by big hitters thanks to the wide fairways on offer.
 The contenders face five par-5s and three par-3s to create the unusual par-73.